joshka/NotMicrosoft.WindowsAzure/Readme.txt

-This library allows you to install the WindowsAzure SDK in a fashion that allows a build server to easily use the tools and dlls directly.
+This package allows you to install the WindowsAzure SDK in a fashion that allows a build server to easily use the tools and dlls directly.
 It is based on a blog post [1] and associated source code [2] originally by Jason Stangroome.